officelearn/azure-docs.sv-se/articles/marketplace/lead-management-for-cloud-marketplace.md

 **Jag har ett Live-erbjudande, men jag ser inte några leads?**

-Varje lead har data som skickas i fält i ditt valda mål för lead, leads visas i följande format: **Källa-åtgärd | Styrelse**
+Varje lead har data som skickas i fält i ditt valda mål för lead, leads visas i följande format: **käll åtgärd | Erbjudande**

   *Ursprung*

-    “AzureMarketplace”,
+    "AzureMarketplace",
-    “AzurePortal”,
+    "AzurePortal",
-    “TestDrive”,
+    "TestDrive",
-    “SPZA” (acronym for AppSource)
+    "SPZA" (acronym for AppSource)

   *Action*

-    “INS” – Stands for Installation.
+    "INS" - Stands for Installation.
 This is on Azure Marketplace or AppSource whenever a customer hits the button to acquire your product.
-    “PLT” – Stands for Partner Led Trial.
+    "PLT" - Stands for Partner Led Trial.
 This is on AppSource whenever a customer hits the Contact me button.

-    “DNC” – Stands for Do Not Contact.
+    "DNC" - Stands for Do Not Contact.
 This is on AppSource whenever a Partner who was cross listed on your app page gets requested to be contacted.
 We are sharing the heads up that this customer was cross listed on your app, but they do not need to be contacted.

-    “Create” – This is inside Azure Portal only and is whenever a customer purchases your offer to their account.
+    "Create" - This is inside Azure Portal only and is whenever a customer purchases your offer to their account.

-    “StartTestDrive” – This is for Test Drives only and is whenever a customer starts their test drive.
+    "StartTestDrive" - This is for Test Drives only and is whenever a customer starts their test drive.

   *Budgivning*

-    “checkpoint.check-point-r77-10sg-byol”,
+    "checkpoint.check-point-r77-10sg-byol",
-    “bitnami.openedxcypress”,
+    "bitnami.openedxcypress",
-    “docusign.3701c77e-1cfa-4c56-91e6-3ed0b622145a”
+    "docusign.3701c77e-1cfa-4c56-91e6-3ed0b622145a"